A Sober and Healthy Life

 A Sober and Healthy Life – Open-mindedness

 It is said in the book Alcoholics Anonymous that alcoholism is an insidious disease.
-There are many people whose experiences contradict the disease concept but that is not something I am choosing to discuss here.
-In this context I am referring to insidiousness as it relates to the lack of support and encouragement for people who are successful in living a sober and healthy life outside of the rooms of Alcoholics Anonymous and narcotics anonymous.
-I was under the belief that Bill Wilson and Dr. Bob Smith were inspired to support recovery towards a sober and healthy life, not that believes that their way is the only way.
+There are many people whose experiences contradict the concept of disease, but that is not something I am choosing to discuss here.
+In this context, I am referring to insidiousness as it relates to the lack of support and encouragement for people who are successful in living a sober and healthy life outside of the rooms of Alcoholics Anonymous and Narcotics Anonymous.
+I was under the belief that Bill Wilson and Dr. Bob Smith were inspired to support recovery toward a sober and healthy life, not that they believed that their way was the only way.
 I have a suspicion that the mindset of “my way or the highway” is part of what facilitated the need for substance abuse treatment for a sober and healthy life to begin with.
-Open-mindedness is one of the core principles to Alcoholics Anonymous.
+Open-mindedness is one of the core principles of Alcoholics Anonymous.

 A Sober and Healthy Life - Providence Holistic Counseling Services - humility-vs-humiliation